 Kaboom Town is rated one of the top fireworks shows in the U.S.

 Just ten miles north of Dallas, Addison is considered one of the 7 Best Suburbs in Dallas.
-Located in the heart of Dallas-Forth Worth Metroplex, Addison is just 4.4 square miles.
+Located in the heart of Dallas-Fort Worth Metroplex, Addison is just 4.4 square miles.
 The population of Addison is around 15,500 with a median age of 32 years making this a hotspot for Millennials.

 Why Live in Addison?